open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 That's a typical good workflow. {{< /expand >}}

 {{< card2 "Major issues">}}
 From the development and production side the main issues was safety, quality and secureness.
-Esxpecially when you work with batteries some people have been insecure how to handle the safety issues: You can’t shortcut them otherwise they will explode.
+Especially when you work with batteries some people have been insecure how to handle the safety issues: You can’t shortcut them otherwise they will explode.
 {{< /card2 >}}

 > During that process or the project overall, what major issues have you come